-When you get off the ferry, find the pickup truck that has the name of the place you are staying, (Island Inn, Monhegan House, Trailing Yew, Shining Sails...(or Monhegan Trucking, if you are renting a house).
+When you get off the ferry, find the pickup trucks that has the name of the place you are staying, (Island Inn, Monhegan House, Trailing Yew, Shining Sails...(or Monhegan Trucking, if you are renting a house).
 The truck will take all your belongings to wherever you are staying.
-Monhegan Trucking charges by the bag...It's nice to tip the driver, either directly, or in a jar at on the front desk, if you are in one of the Inns.
+Monhegan Trucking charges by the bag...It's nice to tip the driver, either directly, or in a jar at on the front desk (Monhegan House, and Island Inn), if you are in one of the Inns.

 If you are you new to the island, the road goes up the hill, past the Island Inn, then down to the Lupine Gallery.
 Turn right for The Monhegan House or Trailing Yew, left, for Shining Sails.
 For, The Monhegan House, or ,The Trailing Yew, follow the road past the (little) grocery store (on the left), check it out for future food, beer, and wine needs.
 The Monhegan House is on your left.
 (Trailing Yew is up a short ways, on the right).

 On the first day, we will meet a little later...(around 9:30), since some painters are coming in on the morning ferry.
 (I usually start a demos around 9:00 am).
-We will meet at the Zimmie's, where we are staying... a little past the Lupine gallery, on the Right, right befor The Pierce Cottages (part of the Island Inn).
+We will meet at the Herb Kallem Studio, where we are staying... a little past the The Monhegan House and the Church, keep right (not towards Lobster Cove or the Brewery:) on the circle that goes along the harbor, The cottage is on the Right.
 I will be out front.
 We will walk to Fish Beach, Swim Beach, or someplace else nearby for my demonstration.

 Art Supplies: The Lupine Gallery has some art supplies, like mineral spirits, a small selection of canvas boards, a few tubes of pain, and brushes, but it's best to bring your own, since you never be sure what they have, and it's more expensive.

-I bring: one tube of every color on my palette (not always a new tube), plus a large tube of white (Utrecht White or Utrecht Flake White) along with a tube of Underpainting White or Alkyd White.
+I bring: one tube of every color on my palette (not always a new tube), plus a large tube of white.
 I sometimes use a combination of regular white & under painting white as my white. it gives the white a nice consistency and white is the slowest paint to dry.
 You don't have to bring all my colors.
 One color I use a lot is the Phthalo Green Yellow Shade (sometimes called Phthalo Emerald) Gamblin, WN, and Rembrandt all make this color.